 - Municipal confinement has been imposed on towns that see infection rates rise above 500 cases per 100,000 with the closure of all non-essential businesses in municipalities where the rate tops 1,000 cases per 100,000.
 Details of the current status of each municipality can be found via this interactive map published by the Andalusian regional government.

-- Social gatherings are now limited to four people and should be limited to one household.
+- Social gatherings are limited to four people in public spaces and private.

 - Also click here for all the Coronavirus related information in Andalusia.